waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons from Reflection (Turn 11740)
 - **UI Automation Timing:** When automating UI interactions, simple button sequences can fail due to game engine lag or animation timing.
 Incorporate 'sleep' commands to ensure the UI is in the expected state before the next input is sent.
 A flawed assumption about UI behavior can lead to repeated tool failures.

+# Lessons from Reflection (Turn 11793)
+- **Inefficient Strategies:** When a strategy proves inefficient or relies heavily on luck (like using Metronome for training), I must pivot immediately to a more reliable, deterministic approach.
+Persisting with a flawed strategy is a waste of time and resources.
+- **Tool Failure is a Blocker:** A broken tool is a critical failure that halts all other progress.
+I must fix any malfunctioning tool the instant the bug is confirmed, before taking any other in-game action.
+Deferring a fix is a violation of core principles.